josherrickson/stata-regression/stata_markdown/01-regression.md

   smaller ^$^R^2^$^ can be considered good as well.
 The ^$^R^2^$^ of <<dd_display: %9.2f e(r2)>> is low, though it's not so close to 0 as to be meaningless.
-- Mathematically, adding a new predictor to the model will increase the ^$^R^2^$^, regardless of how useless the variable is.^[The only exception is if the predictor being added is either constant or identical to another variable, in which case the regression model won't estimate a coefficient for it anyways.]
+- Mathematically, adding a new predictor to the model will increase the ^$^R^2^$^, regardless of how useless the variable is.^[The only exception is if the predictor being added is either constant or identical to another variable, in which case Stata would drop the variable before fitting the model anyways..]
 This makes ^$^R^2^$^ poor for model comparison, as it would always select the model with the most predictors.
 Instead, the adjusted
   ^$^R^2^$^ ("Adj R-Squared") accounts for this; it penalizes the ^$^R^2^$^ by the number of predictors in the model.
 Use the ^$^R^2^$^ to measure model fit, use the adjusted ^$^R^2^$^ for model comparison.
 - The root mean squared error ("Root MSE", as known as RMSE) is a measure of the average difference between the observed outcome and the predicted outcome.
-It can be used as another measure of model fit, as it is on the scale of the outcome variable.
+It can be used an intuitive measure of model fit, as it is on the scale of the outcome variable.
 So for this example, the RMSE is
-  <<dd_display: %9.2f e(rmse)>> so the average error is about $<<dd_display: %9.2f e(rmse)>>.
-Recall that we saw before that expenditure ranged to
+  <<dd_display: %9.2f e(rmse)>> so on average, this model would mis-predict the electricity expenditure by about $<<dd_display: %9.2f
-  $ 8000, so an error of $<<dd_display: %9.0f e(rmse)>> is low, but not insignificant.
+  e(rmse)>>.
+Recall that we saw before that expenditure ranged to $ 8000, so an error of $<<dd_display: %9.2f e(rmse)>> is low, but not insignificant.

 Finally, we get to the coefficient table.
 Each row represents a single predictor.
 The "\_cons" row is the intercept; it's Coef. of
 <<dd_display: %9.2f _b[_cons]>> represents the average response *when all other predictors are 0*.
 Given that square-footage cannot be 0, this is